pnnl/tesp/doc/TESP_DesignDoc.rst

 Table 1 summarizes the growth model used in this report for SGIP-1.
-In row 1, with no (significant) transactive mechanism, one HVAC controller and one auction market agent were still used to transmit MATPOWER’s LMP down to the EnergyPlus model, which still responded to real-time prices.
+In row 1, with no (significant) transactive mechanism, one HVAC controller and one auction market agent were still used to transmit PYPOWER’s LMP down to the EnergyPlus model, which still responded to real-time prices.
 In this version, only the HVAC controllers were transactive.
 PV systems would operate autonomously at full output, and storage systems would